-2. Title: Effectiveness of schema therapy in personality disorders

-3. Title: Emotion dependent and independent cognitive functions in unipolar depression

-4. Title: Significance of disfunctional attitudes in depression and anxiety disorders
+- 2. Title: Cognitive theory and therapy of depression - 3.
+Title: Cognitive theory and therapy of generalized anxiety disorder

-5. Title: Theory of mind and mentalization deficits in patients with personality disorders Tutor: Anikó Égerházi M.D., Ph.D.

-6. Title: EMDR - Eye Movement Desensitization and Reprocessing.
+- 4. Title: Clinical diagnosis, genetical background | 4.
+Title: Effectiveness of Cognitive Behaviour Therapy in OCD - 5.
+Title: Effectiveness of schema therapy in personality disorders - 6.
+Title: Emotion dependent and independent cognitive functions in unipolar depression - 7.
+Title: Significance of disfunctional attitudes in depression and anxiety disorders - 8.
+Title: Theory of mind and mentalization deficits in patients with personality disorders Tutor: Anikó Égerházi M.D., Ph.D. - 9.
+Title: EMDR Eye Movement Desensitization and Reprocessing.
 A novel psychotherapeutic method in trauma reprocessing and other indications.
-A review from the literature"

-Tutor: Katalin Tolvay M.D.

-7. Title: Brain imaging in psychiatry.

-8. Title: Oxidativ stress and chronic inflamation

-in psychiatric disorders

-9. Title: Post-traumatic stress disorder and posttraumatic growth.

-10. Title: The neurobiology of depression.

-11. Title: The role of mikrobiota in mental health

-12. Title: The therapeutic potentials of

-psychodelics
+A review from the literature" - 10.
+Title: The psychosocial effects of obesity Tutor: Katalin Tolvay M.D. - 11.
+Title: Brain imaging in psychiatry. - 12.
+Title: Oxidativ stress and chronic inflamation in psychiatric disorders - 13.
+Title: Post-traumatic stress disorder and posttraumatic growth. - 14.
+Title: The neurobiology of depression. - 15.
+Title: The role of mikrobiota in mental health - 16.
+Title: The therapeutic potentials of psychodelics